andreaskoch/allmark/README.md

 - `config`: contains the **JSON configuration** for allmark
 - `templates`: contains all **templates** used for rendering the web pages
 - `theme`: contains all **assets** used by the templates
-- `certs`: contains a generated and self-signed SSL-certificate that can be used for serving HTTPs
+- `certs`: contains a generated and self-signed SSL-certificate that can be used for serving HTTPS
 - `users.htpasswd`: the user file for **[basic-authentication](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)** (default: `<empty>`)

 ```